brian-rose/atm-623/syllabus.md

 ### Prerequisites: permission of instructor

 The course will assume some exposure to geophysical fluid dynamics and climate dynamics at first-year graduate level.
-Some coding experience in a high-level programming language (Python, Matlab, R, NCL, etc.) is necessary.
+Some coding experience in a high-level programming language is necessary (Python preferred).

 ### Course description and objectives